AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md

 * **MySQL via direct connection**
 * [MySQL via cPanel](../integrations/mysql-via-cpanel.md)

 **One thing we take seriously is data security.
-We strongly recommend you use [SSH](../integrations/mysql-via-ssh-tunnel.md) or some other form of encryption to secure your data!** If this is not an option, you can still directly connect MBI to your database using the instructions in this article.
+We strongly recommend you use [SSH](../integrations/mysql-via-ssh-tunnel.md) or some other form of encryption to secure your data!** If this is not an option, you can still directly connect[!DNL MBI]to your database using the instructions in this article.

 In this article, we walk you through directly connecting your MySQL database to MBI.
 These settings can also be used with Magento EE/CE or any other eCommerce databases that use MySQL.

-## Allow access to the MBI IP addresses {#allowlist}
+## Allow access to the[!DNL MBI]IP addresses {#allowlist}

 For the connection to be successful, your must configure your firewall to allow access from our IP addresses.
 They are **54.88.76.97** and **34.250.211.151**, but it is also on the MySQL credentials page: